edgar-aranza/gitplayground/README.md

 # gitplayground
-This is just a repo for testing git commands
+This is just a test repo for testing git commands